GAIGResearch/Stratega/docs/references/YAML/ForwardModel/Trigger/index.rst

 Trigger
 ===========

 :Trigger: Contais the list of triggers.
+There are three types of triggers: OnTick, executed each tick; OnAdvance, executed each AdvanceGameState and OnSpawn, executed each entity spawn.

 :YAML Key: Trigger